 If you hear a whistling sound when you breathe, see your doctor right away.
 Wheezing could be a sign of asthma, a lung disease, a severe allergic reaction, or exposure to chemicals.
 It could also signal pneumonia or bronchitis.

 Treatment depends on the cause.
 You might need oxygen to help you breathe.
 If asthma’s to blame, an inhaler could be part of your treatment plan to stop flare-ups.
 No matter what’s behind your wheezing, you can get short-term relief from sitting in a shower where the air is moist, or using a vaporizer.
+Learn more about the causes of wheezing.

 If you feel hopeless, like there's no way to solve your problems, reach out for help right away.
 It can make you feel better to talk to a trained counselor.